lannonbr/Portfolio/content/blog/2020-02-24-twilio-upcoming-alerts/index.md

   - Twilio
 ---

-When I open my web browser, I wrote a page where I can see upcoming events.
+When I open my web browser, there is a page I developed where I can see upcoming events.

 ![Web UI for events](./events-web-ui.png)